Silvio Scaglia: Fastweb

 By 2006, Fastweb was Italy's leading alternative broadband telecommunications provider, with over one million customers and an annual revenue of €1.26 billion.
 Fastweb was the first company in the world to develop a network entirely based on Internet Protocol (IP) – a system that moves digitalized telephonic communications through routers rather than through traditional telephone exchange allowing voice, broadband data and video to share the same network.
-It was also the first company in the world to develop a public network using fiber optics for retail consumers.
+It was also the first company in the world to develop a public network using fibre optics for retail consumers.

-On March 12, 2007, Swisscom, the Swiss telecommunications provider, offered 5.7 billion Euros to acquire Fastweb.
+On 12 March 2007, Swisscom, the Swiss telecommunications provider, offered 5.7 billion Euros to acquire Fastweb.

-On April 10, 2007, Scaglia, Fastweb's majority shareholder, sold his shares in the company, equivalent to 18.7% of the company's share capital, to Swisscom.
-Scaglia remained at the company as an administrator of the Board of Directors before leaving on June 19, 2007.
+On 10 April 2007, Scaglia, Fastweb's majority shareholder, sold his shares in the company, equivalent to 18.7% of the company's share capital, to Swisscom.
+Scaglia remained at the company as an administrator of the Board of Directors before leaving on 19 June 2007.

 Babelgum

-On March 5, 2007, Scaglia founded Babelgum, an interactive television platform offering free, high definition video content on demand.
+On 5 March 2007, Scaglia founded Babelgum, an interactive television platform offering free, high definition video content on demand.
 He described it as “a kind of professional alternative to YouTube.”
 The company aimed to combine the “immersive viewing experience” and visual quality of traditional television with the features made possible by the internet.

-On September 1, 2007 Babelgum launched the Babelgum Online Film Festival, the first global online film festival dedicated to independent film.
+On 1 September 2007, Babelgum launched the Babelgum Online Film Festival, the first global online film festival dedicated to independent film.
 Viewers voted for the shortlists while a professional jury, chaired by Spike Lee, selected the winners.
 Lee said the platform was an innovative format for young filmmakers to showcase their talents.

+In 2008, The CEO Erik Lumer was dismissed, which led the original CTO Mallku Caballero and his chief architect Gianni Scenini to leave in opposition.
+Babelgum's chief operating officer Michael O'Callaghan, quit a few months after.
 In 2012, after interrupted activity due to Scaglia's legal issues, Babelgum went into liquidation and the platform was shuttered.

 Elite World

-In 2011, Scaglia acquired Elite World, SA, the largest international network of model management agencies and world’s first talent media network.
+In 2011, Scaglia acquired Elite World, the largest international network of model management agencies and world’s first talent media network.

 In the years immediately following its acquisition by Scaglia, Elite World saw a significant boost in its business: with a new focus on digital marketing strategies and strategic acquisitions, the company was well-positioned for growth.
-It was the first international network of modeling agencies to open an office in China, in Shanghai, in 2012.
+It was the first international network of modelling agencies to open an office in China, in Shanghai, in 2012.
 In 2013, Elite World launched The Society Management New York.
 In that same year, it acquired Women Management in both New York and Paris.